Fantasy Football Red Flags: The Injury Bug

 Now that we have data that tells us when each team has an injury, in each week of each year, we can do some analysis…

 First, we can try to answer this question: are early-season injuries predictive of later-season injuries?
 If the answer is yes, then fantasy managers have a legitimate red flag to consider.
 Early-season injuries to teammates could be indicative of a higher injury risk for your RB in the second half of the year.
+If this happens and you need your team to be in top form, click here to buy tincture based in CBD oil for pain.

 To check this, we can run a regression that predicts the number of injuries on a team from Week 5 onwards using the number of injuries from Weeks 1 – 4.
 We control for the year, which helps adjust for any broader time trends (i.e., more or less injuries in the league over time).
 The result: early season injuries are highly significant predictors of later season injuries!